 Music at Queen Anne’s is a central part of the life of the school with over forty performances annually.
 They range from large-scale orchestras such as ‘The Academy of St Martin in the Fields’ and The Fine Arts Ensemble visiting the school, to the girls performing at London concert halls such as St John Smith’s Square and Westminster Abbey to informal workshops by visiting professionals such as VOCES8.
 Our ethos in the department is that it is good to perform, open to all to have a go as well as presenting a consistently high standard.

-As a department, we seek to expose our students to all areas of music and the music business by regular visits from composers for film and television and seminars by university lecturers.
-We also having excellent recording facilities at the school.
 The sound emanating from the music department drifts across the Quad throughout the day and is a constant reminder that music is thriving at the school.

 EXTRA CURRICULAR ACTIVITIES